Shaher909/frontend-resources/Personal notes/website-performance.md

 **Time to document complete:** the time needed to load all of the initially requested assets.

+# Key Info:
+- With client side rendering (CRS), the first contentful paint could be slower compared to server side rendered pages which reduces the Google Lighthouse Score.

 # Useful tools
 1- HTTPArchive: https://httparchive.org/reports is a useful tool that provides average baseline for many important performance metrics.